|My Spiritual Autobiography

 notified the bishop of my official withdrawal of request for ordination.
-How could we serve a community where For years I carried in my wallet a prayer card of the Orthodox Saints of North America out of reverence for the Orthodox Faith and from my hope that it be spread throughout our land.
-By God's
+How could I serve a For years I carried a prayer card in my wallet of the Orthodox Saints of North America out of my reverence for the Orthodox Faith and my hope that it be shared throughout our land.
+After over 20